pastorsi/johnwalton/src/privacy.md

 We may modify this Privacy Policy at any time without any prior notice to you and will post the revised Privacy Policy on the Service.
 The revised Policy will be effective 180 days from when the revised Policy is posted in the Service and your continued access or use of the Service after such time will constitute your acceptance of the revised Privacy Policy.
 We therefore recommend that you periodically review this page.

-1. How We Use Your Information:
+1. How We Use Your Information
     ----------------------------

     We will use the information that we collect about you for the following purposes: